distributedsimulationtools/coreDSUnreal_Sample_AutomaticMode/README.md

 # coreUnrealAutomaticMode
-This is a Sample project to be used with coreDS Unreal and the Unreal Engine 4.
+This is a Sample project to be used with coreDS Unreal and the Unreal Engine 5.
 You can request a free trial on https://www.ds.tools/contact-us/trial-request/

 coreDS Unreal must already be installed and activated in order to use this project.
 Please make sure the coreDS Unreal plugin is enabled.

+This sample is compatible with the Unreal Engine 5+.
+A version compatible with UE4.24+ can be found in a different branch.

 This sample showcase the Automatic Object Management mode.
 The Automatic Mode management the complete life-cycle of discovered objects allowing an easy eay to receive information from DIS or HLA.
 You can add receive ans send DIS/HLA objects within a few minutes.